-- Non-prescription lenses. - Any type of lenses, frames, services, supplies, or options that are not covered under the Davis Vision contract. - Two or more pairs of glasses instead of bifocals or trifocals. - Contacts and eyeglasses during the same 12-month period. - Low vision services or supplies. - Replacement of lost, stolen, or broken contacts, lenses, or frames before the beginning of a 12-month benefit period.
+- Retinal imaging provided by a non-network provider - Non-prescription lenses. - Any type of lenses, frames, services, supplies, or options that are not covered under the Davis Vision contract. - Two pairs of glasses instead of bifocals. - Contacts and eyeglasses during the same calendar year. - Low vision services or supplies that are not pre-approved, or that are more than the maximum benefits or frequency limits specified in the contract with Davis Vision. - Medical treatment of eye disease or injury (may be covered under "Medical benefits"). - Replacement of lost or broken contacts, lenses, or frames, except as available under Davis Vision's warranty.